wp-plugins/progress-bar/readme.txt

 `[wppb progress=50 option=red percent=after]` Displays a red progress bar with the percent displayed to the right of the progress bar

 `[wppb progress=50 option="red candystripe" percent=inside]` Displays a red progress bar with a static candystripe and the percent displayed inside the progress bar.

+= location =

+Displays the percentage, text or fraction either inside or outside the progress bar.
+*Note:* It is *not* recommended to use `location=after` if you are displaying a progress bar that exceeds its goal.

+Supported values: inside, after

+*Examples*

+`[wppb progress=50 option=red location=after]` Displays a red progress bar with the progress displayed to the right of the progress bar.

+`[wppb progress=50 option="red candystripe" location=inside]` Displays a red progress bar with a static candystripe and the progress displayed inside the progress bar.

+`[wppb progress=85 location=after text="foo"]` Displays a progress bar with the text "foo" displayed after the progress bar.

+= text =

+Displays arbitrary text instead of the progress bar.
+Can be used with the **location** parameter to define whether the text appears inside or outside the progress bar (default is inside). *Must* be used inside double quotes.
+HTML code is stripped from the final output.

+Supported values: any plain text string

+*Examples*

+`[wppb progress=75 text="My awesome text"]` Displays "My awesome text" inside a 75% progress bar.

+`[wppb progress=85 location=after text="foo"]` Displays "foo" after an 85% progress bar

+`[wppb progress=85 location=inside text="hello!"]` Displays "hello!" inside an 85% progress bar (note, default location for text is inside, so it isn't required to specify "inside"),

 = fullwidth =